rikosintie/Discovery/docs/Getting_Started.md

 If you are on Windows and don't have git installed, use `winget install --id Git.Git -e --source winget` to install Git or install the `git` package from [The Official Git Page](https://git-scm.com/downloads/win).

-If you ar on macOS and don't have git installed, you can install the xcode command line tools.
+If you are on macOS and don't have git installed, you can install the xcode command line tools.
 Instructions are located [below](Getting_Started.md/#macos)

 If you don't want to install git, you can download a zip file from the [Network Discovery repository](https://github.com/rikosintie/Discovery).
 Click on the green "Code" button and select "Download ZIP".
 Then unzip the file and cd into the `Discovery` directory.